 One area our CPAs specialize in is forward-looking tax planning.
 Forward-looking tax planning takes into account your investments, Social Security, and other essential factors in your financial life to potentially minimize that amount of taxes you pay over your lifetime.

 Does a forward-looking tax plan sound like something you would like to try?
-Give our office a call at 913-393-1000 or fill out the form below.
+Give our office a call at 913-393-1000 or schedule a complimentary consultation below.
 Our team of financial planners and CPAs will sit down with you to make sense of your tax situation and your overall financial life.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.